Alfred Wallenstein: Conducting career

 Toscanini, also a cellist, urged Wallenstein to become a conductor.
 In 1931, Wallenstein was hired by New York radio station WOR, serving as a staff conductor for live orchestra broadcasts, and the following year appeared as a conductor and soloist at the Hollywood Bowl.
-His work impressed WOR's owners, who created a new radio concert series featuring Wallenstein's eponymous studio orchestra, the Wallenstein Sinfonietta.
+His work impressed the station's owners, the Mutual Broadcasting System, who created a new radio concert series featuring Wallenstein's eponymous studio orchestra, the Wallenstein Sinfonietta.
 He was named music director of WOR in 1935, and served in that capacity until 1945.
 During those years, his broadcast programs were highly successful, reaching millions.
-The programs included cycles of all of J.S.
-Bach's cantatas, Mozart's piano concertos, and infrequently-performed symphonies by Mozart and Haydn, in addition to works by contemporary American composers.
-For his work on these broadcasts, Wallenstein was awarded a Peabody Award for Outstanding Entertainment in Music in 1941.
+The programs included cycles of all of Johann Sebastian Bach's cantatas, Wolfgang Amadeus Mozart's piano concertos, and infrequently-performed symphonies by Mozart and Joseph Haydn.
+Wallenstein also programmed works by contemporary American composers.
+For his work on these broadcasts, he was awarded a Peabody Award for Outstanding Entertainment in Music in 1941.

-After moving back to Los Angeles in 1943, he was named music director of the Los Angeles Philharmonic, succeeding the ailing Otto Klemperer.
+After moving back to Los Angeles in 1943, he succeeded the ailing Otto Klemperer as music director of the Los Angeles Philharmonic.
 During his tenure, Wallenstein championed the works of American composers, including Aaron Copland, Morton Gould, and Samuel Barber.
 In total, forty-seven American composers received performances from Wallenstein during his directorship.
 Wallenstein was known to advocate for the musicians of the Philharmonic, successfully arguing for higher salaries and expanding the orchestra's repertoire.
-He refused to fire musicians suspected as communist sympathizers during the "Red Scare".
-He also hired double-bassist Henry Lewis, marking the first time an African-American musician was hired by a major orchestra.
+He refused to fire musicians suspected as communist sympathizers during the Second Red Scare.
+He also hired double-bassist Henry Lewis, marking the first time a black musician was hired by a major orchestra.

 Wallenstein left the Los Angeles Philharmonic in 1956.
-He made frequent guest-conducting appearances around the United States and Europe.
-These included concerts with the New York Philharmonic, Philadelphia Orchestra, Symphony of the Air, and a stint as director of the Caramoor Festival from 1958 to 1961.
+He made frequent guest conducting appearances around the United States and Europe.
+These included concerts with the New York Philharmonic, Philadelphia Orchestra, Symphony of the Air, and a stint as director of the Caramoor Summer Music Festival from 1958 to 1961.

 In his later life, Wallenstein turned to educational affairs.
 From 1962 to 1964, he oversaw an educational program for young American conductors at the Peabody Institute.
 He became a member of the Juilliard School faculty in 1968, and was appointed director of orchestras in 1971.

 Wallenstein's final conducting appearance was with the Juilliard Symphony Orchestra in 1979.
 He died in Manhattan on February 8, 1983, at the age of 84.